 If you opt for the Business Gold Card, you’ll also take advantage of a generous signup bonus: No matter how much you spend with the card during your first months, you’ll gain access to a year’s worth of G Suite Basic and ZipRecruiter for free.

 Be sure to note, though: This top-earning business gas card will come at a cost of $295 per year, which is pretty steep.
 Be sure to do the math and ensure that the Business Gold Card’s rewards are worth this annual fee.

-So, you might want to consider the following business credit cards instead.
+So consider the following business credit cards instead.
 On top of gas savings opportunities, these cards can earn you cash back, points, and even long, interest-free introductory periods.

 If you’re looking for the best gas cards for small business, expand your search beyond branded business gas cards.
 Any of these four business credit cards will definitely ease the burden on your gas charges, and work hard for you in other spending categories, too.